lmuias/superheroes-catalog/README.md

 Edit a superhero: You can change the properties of existing superheroes.
 Upload images: You can upload and replace images for each superhero.
 Delete a superhero: Delete a superhero from the database.

+This **README.md** file includes all the necessary instructions to set up both the frontend and backend environments, configure PostgreSQL, and get your project running.

+Let me know if you need any additional changes!